netgvarun2012/VirtualTherapist/README.md

 # Setup and Requirements <a id="installation"></a>

-## Repo for a "VirtualTherapist" project utilizing Generative AI, Speech and Text Emotion detection modes to suggest helpful tips based on the gauged emotion of the user.

 ### Application Features:
 - Using the web-app, a user can upload an audio snippet or record an audio snippet (extenal website link provided).